-As noted above, Domain 4 has concluded operations and the LDPPs are now in the administrative closeout phase relative to PY 5, which ended as of December 31, 2020.
+Since Domain 4 was not included in the one-year extension of the Medi-Cal 2020 Section 1115 Demonstration Waiver, operations for these efforts concluded December 31, 2020.
+The LDPPs have submitted all their final reports and invoices relative to PY5.
+Final payments are in process.
 While active, the LDPPs supported the aforementioned Domains through thirteen (13) innovative pilot programs to test alternative methods to increase preventive services, reduce early childhood caries, and establish and maintain continuity of care.
-DHCS solicited proposals to review, approve, and make payments to LDPPs in accordance with the requirements stipulated.
 The LDPPs were required to have broad-based provider and community support and collaboration, including Tribes and Indian health programs.